Quick Links

 EYFS: Reception – Guided reading

 In Reception, the aim of reading, alongside enjoyment, is to build on using pictorial clues to recognise that words too, have meaning.
 Pictures are used alongside words - the words are not used independently.
 Shared reading continues from nursery and underpins the teaching of reading daily.

-A guided reading session takes place once a week with each group, where it fits into the curriculum.
+We use Little Wandle books for our guided reading sessions that takes place once a week with each group, where it fits into the curriculum.
 Phonics is at the heart of these sessions and interlinks and builds upon phonics teaching.

 KS1 and KS2 – Guided reading